Our business assistant helps you to find useful information, tips, and tools for starting up or investing in businesses in the Cochrane area.

 For many entrepreneurs, the process of starting a business can be a confusing, lengthy, and intimidating process.
-The Business Enterprise Centre (BEC), located in Timmis, is a great resourse for those starting a business.
+The Business Enterprise Centre (BEC), located in Timmins, is a great resource for those starting a business.
 The primary objective of the BEC is to simplify the start-up process by providing entrepreneurs with business resources that can easily be followed in a step-by-step fashion.
 As part of this process, The Business Enterprise Centre has developed a Start-up Guides for the surrounding region.
 Please refer to the guide or contact a BEC team member for assistance.
 To view the BEC Business Start Up Guide, click here.

 Starting your own business can be exciting and rewarding.
 It can also be challenging, but you don’t have to do it all on your own.
 Ensuring you have a thorough business plan and the right resources will help improve your chances of success.

 Firstly, ask yourself as well as friends, family, potential investors, and advisers whether you have the skills, experience, and commitment to run a business.
 Are you passionate about what your business aims to achieve?
 Do you have enough resources and connections to develop your business?
 Do your skills meet the needs of running the business?

 Review the Indicators and Maps tabs of the Business Assistant to gather more information about your potential customers and competition in the Cochrane area.
 There are a number of market research strategies you can use to determine the strengths, weaknesses, opportunities, and threats of running your business in Cochrane.
 Consider interviewing individuals and other businesses in the community, deploy an online survey, search online and on social media for insights into whether your business will take off in Cochrane.
 Our Indicators and Maps help to illustrate the economic landscape of Cochrane, as well as the demographics of our residents, workforce, and industries.